 This post may contain affiliate links.
 Please read my disclosure policy.

-Most potato soup recipes call for using whole milk or heavy cream which contribute to more calories.
+Most homemade potato soup recipes call for using whole milk or heavy cream which contributes to more calories.
 My version only uses one cup of milk, yet it’s still flavorful and creamy without a ton of calories.

 To compare, this lightened up potato soup is just 192 calories per bowl while loaded potato soup averages 335 calories per serving.
 What’s even better?
 It tastes delicious!
 Go grab a spoon!

 If you’re like me, you probably have fond memories of your grandma’s potato soup.
-Laden with plenty of butter and cream, potato soup was equally comforting AND filling on cold, snowy days.
+Laden with plenty of butter and cream, potato soup was equally comforting AND filling on a chilly day.

 Consuming all those calories to head out to play in the snow was just fine, but now not so much.
 The problem is I don’t burn calories at the same rate as I did back then!
 That’s why I set out to trim a few calories and make my potato soup recipe a little healthier.

-- Potatoes — I prefer Yukon Gold potatoes for soup because their texture is naturally creamy, however you may use any other white potato in this recipe.
+• Potatoes — I think Yukon Gold potatoes are the best potatoes for this soup because their texture is naturally creamy.
+However, you may use any other white potato or russet potatoes in this recipe.

-- Chicken broth — Instead of all milk, use chicken broth for most of the liquid to trim calories without sacrificing flavor.
+• Chicken broth — Instead of all milk, use chicken broth or chicken stock for most of the liquid to trim calories without sacrificing flavor.

 STEP 1 | Saute onions

-- Start by melting butter and olive oil over medium heat in either a soup pot or a large Dutch oven.
+Start by melting butter and olive oil over medium heat in either a large pot or a large Dutch oven.

 STEP 3 | Cook the potatoes

-- Pour in the chicken broth and add the potatoes and bring it all to a boil, cooking for about 10 minutes.
+Pour in the chicken broth and add the potatoes and bring it all to a boil over medium-high heat, cooking for about 10 minutes.
 You want to cook the potatoes until they are fork-tender so that they will mash up easily.

-- Reduce the heat to a low simmer and use a potato masher or an immersion blender to cream up the potatoes, leaving some small chunks.
+Reduce the heat to a low simmer and use a potato masher or an immersion blender to cream up the cooked potatoes, leaving some small chunks.
+You may even ladle some of the potatoes into a food processor to blend, then add it back to the pot.

 tip